Skip to content

 The public page specifically calls for:

-• Completion of the Information Operations Professionals Course or approved equivalents
+• Completion of the Information Operations Professionals Course or approved equivalents as part of field qualification

 • Standard officer accession through OTS, USAFA, or AFROTC